ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 The Dockerfile is pretty straightforward.
 I'm building off a base image provided by AWS, but you can implement yours using a [different base image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-2) if you'd like.
 I copy my application code into the image and setup my Python environment with [Poetry](https://python-poetry.org/).

 The **only Zappa specific steps** are the last two.
 The Zappa `handler.py` must be manually added to your Docker image, which I accomplish by grabbing the path with a simple Python command.
-This handler is then specified in the `CMD` setting, which causes it to run whenever a Docker container using this image is started.
-These steps are a must, since the `lambda_handler` function contains all the Zappa magic that routes API Gateway requests to the corresponding flask function or lets you execute raw Python commands in your function.
+This handler is then specified in the `CMD` setting, which causes it to be run whenever a Docker container using this image is started.
+These steps are a must, since the `lambda_handler` function contains all the Zappa magic that routes API Gateway requests to the corresponding Flask function or lets you execute raw Python commands in your function.

-**Note**, if you're pipenv instead of poetry, you can run: `pip install pipenv && pipenv install`.
+**Note**, if you're [pipenv](https://github.com/pypa/pipenv) instead of poetry, you can run: `pip install pipenv && pipenv install`.
 Or if you have a requirements.txt, you can run: `RUN pip install -r requirements.txt`.

 ### Building the image